 The inline-block value is supported starting with Internet Explorer 5.5.
 You can use this value to give an object a layout without specifying the object's height or width.

 table display styles allow elements to closely parallel the visual layout of a table.
 The Cascading Style Sheets (CSS) table display model does not require explicit elements to correspond with the HTML tags.
 For example, an element styled as display:table-cell does not need to be contained within a block that is styled display:table-row to be styled correctly.
 Implicit table elements are created as necessary in an attempt to make the document valid.
 Contrast this behavior to the traditional HTML table model, where table elements are implicitly closed early to avoid unexpected nesting.

-As of Internet Explorer for Windows Phone 8.1 Update and Internet Explorer for Windows 10 Technical Preview, IE supports display:"-webkit-box" as an alias for display:flex and display:"-webkit-inline-box" as an alias for display:inline-flex.
+As of Internet Explorer for Windows Phone 8.1 Update and Microsoft Edge, IE supports display:"-webkit-box" as an alias for display:flex and display:"-webkit-inline-box" as an alias for display:inline-flex.

 When using display:flex or display:"-webkit-box", the max-width of flex items is clamped to the available space inside the flex container.

 This example shows the effect of changing the values for the display property between inline, block, and none.

 <span id=oSpan> This is a span </span> in a sentence. <p> <input type="button" value="Block" onclick="oSpan.style.display='block'"> :

 This example uses function calls to hide and show table rows and cells.